neemashahbazi/neemashahbazi.github.io/_pages/about.md

 - **Nima Shahbazi**, Stavros Sintos and Abolfazl Asudeh.
 “FairHash: A Fair and Memory/Time-efficient Hash Map”.
 Under review in SODA 2024.

+- **Nima Shahbazi** and Abolfazl Asudeh.
+“Reliability Evaluation of Individual Predictions: A Data-centric Approach”.
+To appear in VLDB Journal.

 - Melika Mousavi, **Nima Shahbazi** and Abolfazl Asudeh “Crowdsourcing Representation Bias Identification in form of Data Coverage in Image Data Sets”, in EDBT 2024.